 University, which may also specify the parameters of participation by the representative

 during the hearing process.

-- At the discretion of the panel chair, additional employees from the unit may be allowed
+- At the discretion of the grievance panel chair, additional employees from the unit

-to attend the employee panel hearing conducted as the final step.
+may be allowed to attend the grievance panel hearing conducted as the final step.

 - Steps of Review

 - Step 1-- Supervisor or Administrator Instituting Employment Action:

 - Within fifteen (15) workdays after the employee receives notice or becomes aware of